-The centre piece of the self-regulation system is the dedication, composition and independence of the Ad Standards Community Panel.
+The centre piece of the self-regulation system is the composition, dedication and independence of the Ad Standards Community Panel.
 The Community Panel includes people from a broad range of age groups and backgrounds and is gender balanced – representative of the diversity of Australian society.

 Individual Community Panel members do not represent any particular interest group and are individually and collectively clearly independent of the advertising industry.
 On the rare occasion an individual member has a connection with a party concerned in a particular determination, that Community Panel member absents herself or himself from the meeting.

 The Community Panel discharges its responsibilities with fairness, impartiality and with a keen sense of prevailing community values in its broadest sense.
 Its task is often a difficult one and the outcomes of its determinations will not and cannot please everyone.